bg-write/javascript-cheatsheet/README.md

 ## JavaScript (JS) in One Minute

-JavaScript was created by Netscape in the early '90s as an extension of HTML for Netscape Navigator 2.0 to manipulate HTML documents and form validation.
-JS is a high-level interpreted language; unlike C or C#, JS needs an "interpreter" aka a web browser or a server like Node.
+JavaScript was created by Netscape in the early '90s as an extension of HTML for Netscape Navigator 2.0 in order to manipulate HTML documents and form validation.
+JS is a high-level interpreted language; unlike C or C#, JS needs an "interpreter" aka a web browser (Google Chrome) or server (Node).

-If HTML is the skeleton that makes up the web and CSS is its skin and makeup, JS is our brain telling it to "do" stuff.
+If HTML is the skeleton that makes up the web, and CSS is the skin and makeup, JS is the brain telling our skeleton to "do" stuff.

 The JS standard is called [ECMAscript](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/).